timkurvers/byte-buffer/README.md

 ### Not supported

+* Firefox 14 and lower (OSX / Windows)
+  * Using David Flanagan's [DataView polyfill](https://github.com/davidflanagan/DataView.js) for Firefox 4.x may be useful
 * Internet Explorer 9 and lower (Windows)

 Do you have any of these setups?
 Please run the tests and report your findings.